The current stable is release is IzPack 4.3.5. We have beta releases for the upcoming IzPack 5.0.

 Niklaus Giger maintains a plug-in for Apache BuildrR.
 The code can be found at https://github.com/ngiger/buildrizpack.

-DCP Setup Maker is an opensource project, powered by IzPack and developed by Said El Imam, that generates java installers easily for a set of files, without the need of coding knowledge.
+DCP Setup Maker is an opensource project, powered by IzPack and developed by SAID EL IMAM Said, that generates java installers easily for a set of files, without the need of coding knowledge.
 It automatically writes the xml code, and compiles it for you.

 DCP Setup Maker is not affiliated with the IzPack project, and is released under the terms of the Apache license v2